firebase/extensions/firestore-sharded-counter/POSTINSTALL.md

-## Final step
+To finish the installation of this mod, you'll need to set up a [scheduled function](https://firebase.google.com/docs/functions/schedule-functions) to call `${function:controller.url}` every minute.

-To finish the installation please set up a cloud scheduler job to call the controller function every minute.
-You can do it by running the following gcloud command.
+You can do this setup by running the following `gcloud` command:

 ```
 gcloud scheduler jobs create http firestore-sharded-counter-controller --schedule="* * * * *" --uri=${function:controller.url} --project=${param:PROJECT_ID}